-- Get a grounding in business whilst specialising in operations management
+- Leave with a grounding in business and specialist knowledge in operations management

-- Tailor your degree to your own interests with our range of optional modules
+- Become an expert in your own areas of interest with our range of optional modules

-- Put your learnings into practice with the applied Business in Practice module
+- Showcase your learnings in practice with the applied Business in Practice module

 General entry requirements